Wireless Image Retrieval at the Edge: Results

 \subsection{Training Strategy}

 In this section we show the superiority of $T_{1, 2, 3}$ training strategy by comparing to the alternative training methods introduced in Section \ref{subs:approach1}.
-Note that, for the fairness of the comparison, we perform the first step of the training, which is the feature encoder pretraining, only once for $T_{1, 2, 3}$, $T_{1, 3}$, and $T_{1, 3} + L_1$.
+Note that, for the fairness of the comparison, we perform the first step of the training, which is the feature encoder pretraining, only once for $T_{1, 2, 3}$, $T_{1, 2}$ $T_{1, 3}$, and $T_{1, 3} + L_1$.

-The evolution of the cross-entropy loss over training epochs of the final joint training phase for different training strategies is shown in Fig. \ref{fig:training_curves}.
+The evolution of the cross-entropy loss over training epochs of the final joint training phase for different training strategies is shown in Fig.~\ref{fig:training_curves}.
 In the experiment we used the bandwidth $B=64$ and SNR=$0\mathrm{dB}$.
-The proposed three-step training allows to achieve much better final performance, as shown in Table \ref{tab:training_strategies}, where we also shown the top-5 recognition accuracy i.e., the correct match was listed within the top 5 ranklist elements, and the mean average precision (mAP), which are standard evaluation measures for the retrieval tasks.
+The proposed three-step training allows to achieve much better final performance, as shown in Table \ref{tab:training_strategies}.
+Here, we also shown the top-5 recognition accuracy i.e., the correct match was listed within the top 5 ranklist elements, and the mean average precision (mAP), which are standard evaluation measures for the retrieval tasks.
 Adding each training step increases the performance gradually, and there is a significant difference between $T_{3}$, and $T_{1, 3}$, as well as between $T_{1, 3}$ and $T_{1, 2, 3}$.
 Our three-step strategy outperforms all three alternatives by a large margin as it converges faster and achieves the smallest loss after the last epoch.
 As expected, $T_{3}$ performs the worse, since it has to learn both the retrieval and robustness against the noise in a single training step with randomly initialized weights.
 Interestingly, the convergence of the $T_{1, 3} + L_1$ seems to slightly outperform the convergence of the $T_{1, 3}$, thanks to the additional loss term, which forces the reconstructed features to be similar to the original ones.
 However, while this seems to speed-up the convergence of the autoencoder network marginally, it does not affect the final performance.
-One may argue that our $T_{1, 2, 3}$ strategy is slower compared to the alternatives, nevertheless adding the autoencoder pretraining phase is negligible in comparison to the joint training phase ($\sim 200$s vs. $\sim 1$hr).
+The reasonable performance of $T_{1,2}$ shows that $T_2$ allows the autoencoder to produce good reconstructions of the feature vectors under noisy environment, but the gap between $T_{1,2}$ and $T_{1,2,3}$ indicate the necessity of joint training phase, $T_3$, which maximizes the task performance.
+One may argue that our $T_{1, 2, 3}$ strategy is slower compared to the alternatives, nevertheless adding the autoencoder pretraining phase is negligible in comparison to the joint training phase ($\sim 3$min vs. $\sim 1$hr).